bbosley/hass-config/README.md

 # hass-config
-This is the working copy of the home assistant config I'm currently using.
+This is the working copy of the [Home Assistant](https://www.home-assistant.io) config I'm currently using.

 ## Acknowledgments
 These are the people I have "borrowed" code or gathered inspiration from.